Choose your SQL server:

 Check the box to make system objects visible.

-Connect automatically at startup
+Connect at startup

 With this option on connection to the profile database is automatically established at the application startup.

-New object's names (Don't change case, Convert to upper case, Convert to lower case)
+New objects' names (Don't change case, Convert to upper case, Convert to lower case)

 The option allows you to specify the newly created objects case.